 Need a Specific Article that Can't be Downloaded and is not in our Library?
 Try

-Want to perform a more thorough search than Search-A-Roo?
-Find more information about Search-A-Roo on this guide.
-Use the Articles & Books using Databases Tab.
+Want to perform a more thorough search than ZipSearch?
+More about ZipSearch on this Webpage.
+Use the Articles & Books using Databases page in this guide.
 Use the descriptions to find the databases that contain articles that are most closely related to your topic.

 Where should I start?
 Try the following

-First, use the UA Libraries Catalog.
-If we don't have it, try the OhioLINK catalog.
+First, use the UA Libraries Catalog. opens new window If we don't have it, try the OhioLINK catalog.
 Use the button in the UA Libraries Catalog.